 Importance of Early Screening and Intervention

-Healthcare professionals now emphasize routine autism screening at 18- and 24-month well-child visits, following recommendations from the American Academy of Pediatrics.
-These screenings allow for earlier identification and intervention, significantly improving developmental outcomes.
-Increased training for clinicians ensures a more consistent and inclusive diagnostic process, preventing individuals from being overlooked due to subtle or atypical presentations.
+Healthcare professionals now emphasize routine autism screening at 18- and 24-month well-child visits, following American Academy of Pediatrics recommendations.
+These screenings allow for earlier identification and intervention.
+Increased training for clinicians ensures a more consistent and inclusive diagnostic process.

 Disparities in Autism Diagnosis and Support